JBroks/booksy-reviews/README.md

 HTML code was validated using the [W3C Markup Validation Service](https://validator.w3.org/).

 The following issues were captured by the validator:
-- `The value of the for attribute of the label element must be the ID of a non-hidden form control.` - issue appeared in the `add_review`, `edit_review` and `base` template and it was resolved by amending `for` attribute;
+- `The value of the for attribute of the label element must be the ID of a non-hidden form control.` - issue appeared in the *add_review*, *edit_review* and *base* template and it was resolved by amending `for` attribute;

-- `Bad value for attribute action on element form: Must be non-empty` - issue appeared in the `login` and `register` form. `action` attribute was removed as the submit is handled by flask;
+- `Bad value for attribute action on element form: Must be non-empty` - issue appeared in the login and register form. `action` attribute was removed as the submit is handled by flask;

-- `Duplicate ID profile-review-title` - issue appeared in the `profile` template and it was fixed by replacing id with class;
+- `Duplicate ID profile-review-title` - issue appeared in the *profile* template and it was fixed by replacing id with class;

-- `Attribute href-return not allowed on element a at this point.` - issue highlighted for the `profile` and `view_review` template and was resolved by remooval of the attribute and adjustments made to the jQuery. `window.location.replace($(".delete-btn a").attr('href-return'));` code was replaced with `window.location.href='/show_collection'` for reviews deleted from the `view_review` page, with `window.location.href='/index'` for the account deletion, and with `window.location.reload()` for the reviews deleted from the `profile` template;
+- `Attribute href-return not allowed on element a at this point.` - issue highlighted for the *profile* and *view_review`*template and was resolved by removal of the attribute and adjustments made to the jQuery. `window.location.replace($(".delete-btn a").attr('href-return'));` code was replaced with `window.location.href='/show_collection'` for reviews deleted from the *view_review* page, with `window.location.href='/index'` for the account deletion, and with `window.location.reload()` for the reviews deleted from the *profile* template;

 - `Section lacks heading.
-Consider using h2-h6 elements to add identifying headings to all sections.` - issue highlighted for the `search_results` template.
+Consider using h2-h6 elements to add identifying headings to all sections.` - issue highlighted for the *search_results* template.
 This warning was ignored as no additional heading is required.

 #### JavaScript

 JavaScript code was validated using [JSHint](https://jshint.com/).

 Validator has indicated that there are two unknown / undefined variables, namely `$`, and `Swal`.
-The warning was ignored as I believe it is due to the fact that these libraries are separated and the validator dose not have access to them.
+The warning was ignored as I believe it is due to the fact that these libraries are separated and the validator does not have access to them.

 Three unused variables were flagged, namely confirmDel, confirmDelView, confirmationAcc.
 The warning was ignored as these functions are activated by onlclick event.